codeyab22/Fab-Fitness-Tracker/README.md

 # Motivation(s)

 THe motivation is to be flexible and gain  knowledge of working with MongoDB Altas and technologies.
-Another motivation is define what I want to do with the users goals
+Another motivation is define what I want to do with the users goals.

 # Link of the Repository